hoangNguyen210/Fall-Detection-Research-2/README.md

 ## Project Status

 Project is: **_in progress_**.
 Our goal is to submit to **ISI Q2 Journal**( or Q1 if possible).
-I have finished our experiment proccess (implement code and visualize result) and currently I am  writting a paper.
-Other authors help me to revise code as well as check grammar mistakes in our paper.
+I have finished our experiment process (implement code and visualize result) and currently, I am writing a paper.
+Other authors help me to revise the code as well as check grammar mistakes in our paper.
- -->

 ## Contact